vexide/internal-documentation/src/simulators/README.md

 - [vexide/pros-simulator: Run PROS robot code without the need for real VEX V5 hardware.](https://github.com/vexide/pros-simulator)

     This code executor compiles vexide robot code to WebAssembly and runs it in a sandbox.
-It, as well as vexide, are not currently being maintained.
+It, as well as pros-rs, are not currently being maintained.

 - [vexide/vex-v5-sim: A simulator for the VEX V5 Brain.
 AKA The Vimulator.](https://github.com/vexide/vex-v5-sim)